Carbon Removal Offsets Explained: Capture Emissions and Erase Your Ecological Footprint (Complete Guide)

 Nearly everything that makes our lives simpler or more convenient can contribute to climate change.
 Whether that’s driving your vehicle, processing your drinking water, or just charging your phone, all these actions produce carbon emissions.
 As a species, humans are consuming resources at a rate never seen before, which is exactly why reducing your carbon footprint has never been more important.
 Fortunately, many individuals and companies are working to combat the problem, hoping it may not be too little, too late

-The population of the planet in 2021 is about 7.8 billion people.
+The population of the planet in 2021 is about 7.8 billion people and rising.
 The most developed nations produce (in general) the most excess carbon, which is why GHG emission reduction (greenhouse gas emission reduction) is paramount.

 Carbon offsets reduce carbon footprints through investment or activity that sequesters (stores) carbon or reduces greenhouse gas emissions.
 Basically, using a specific program, the offset “equals” the amount of carbon emissions you generate.
 For example, forestry offsets plant native species of trees to replace areas that have been destroyed.
 The trees act as a carbon sink and sequester the CO2 made by flying, or driving, or electricity.